 The Board of Directors also approved an amendment to the Directors' Plan on such date to provide that an outside director shall automatically be granted an option to purchase 100,000 shares of our common stock upon such outside directors' initial election or appointment to the Board of Directors, which amendment is not subject to stockholder approval.
 Previously, the Directors' Plan provided that outside directors were eligible to receive an initial option to purchase 50,000 shares of our common stock.
-In addition, the Board of Directors approved an amendment to the Directors' Plan to provide that each outside director shall receive an option to purchase 50,000 shares of our common stock on the date of each annual meeting of the Company's stockholders at which such outside director is re-elected to the Board of Directors which amendment is not subject to shareholder approval.
-Previously, the Directors' Plan provided that outside directors were eligible to receive an option of 25,000 shares of common stock (on the date of each annual meeting of the Company's stockholders at which such an outside director is re-elected to the Board of Directors).
+In addition, the Board of Directors' Plan to provide that each outside director shall receive an option to purchase 50,000 shares of our common stock on the date of each annual meeting of the Company's stockholders at which such outside director is re-elected to the Board of Directors which amendment is not subject to shareholder approval.
+Previously, the Directors' Plan provided that outside director shall receive an option of 25,000 shares of common stock (on the date of each annual meeting of the Company's stockholders at which such an outside director is re-elected to the Board of Directors at which such an outside director is re-elected to the Board of Directors at which such an outside director is re-elected to the Board of Directors at which such an outside director is re-elected to the Board of Directors at which such an outside director is re-elected to the Board of Directors at which such an outside director is re-elected to the Board of Directors.